Lacerdash/Hypothesis-Testing-Confidence-Interval/README.md

 # Hypothesis Testing and Confidence Intervals

-This repository provides resources and code examples related to Hypothesis Testing and Confidence Intervals using various techniques, including two-sample t-test and bootstrapping.
+This repository provides resources and code examples related to Hypothesis Testing and Confidence Intervals using various techniques, including ``two-sample t-test`` and ``bootstrapping``.

 ## Description